dankrasilnikov/pill_checker/README.md

 ## Frontend UI

-The user interface is a vital part of MedsRecognition.
-The UI project is maintained in a separate repository: [MedsRecognition-Frontend](https://github.com/SPerekrestova/MedsRecognition-Frontend).
+The user interface is a vital part of PillChecker.
 This sleek, user-friendly interface is crafted by [Dan K.](https://github.com/dankrasilnikov).

 ## Challenges & Learnings

-Building MedsRecognition was a journey full of learning and experimentation.
+Building PillChecker was a journey full of learning and experimentation.
 Here are some hurdles I overcame:
 - Switching between different Python frameworks to build a full-featured web app and API.
 - Integrating image processing and text extraction to reliably scan medicine packs.
 - Optimizing performance while managing the heavy memory needs of large language models.